premchander-revature/interviewquestions/java-questions/07-Threads.md

   <summary> <b>Show Answer</b></summary>

 <blockquote>

- A thread is a single sequential flow of control within a program.The real excitement surrounding threads is not about a single sequential thread.
-Rather, it’s about the use of multiple threads running at the same time and performing different tasks in a single program.
+A process is a program in execution.
+A thread is a subset of a process.

 </blockquote>
 </details>

 ---

-2. Tell us about Java Threads
+3. How do you make a thread in java? or How do you create thread?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)